apache/cxf/distribution/src/main/release/samples/ws_security/sign_enc/README.txt

 Signature, Encryption, etc., can be applied to the interceptors by passing appropriate configuration properties.

+CXF 3.0.0 supports both a DOM-based (in-memory) and StAX-based (streaming) approach to WS-Security.
+This demo shows how to use both approaches.

-This demo also shows how the DefaultCryptoCoverageChecker can be used to make sure that the correct Elements were signed and/or encrypted.
+This demo also shows how a CryptoCoverageChecker can be used to make sure that the correct Elements were signed and/or encrypted.

 The logging feature is used to log the inbound and outbound SOAP messages and display these to the console.

 In all other respects this demo is based on the basic hello_world sample.